Is Matcha Or Green Tea Better For Weight Loss?

 Just remember that the weight loss effect is typically minimal (13).
 For example, in a 2016 study published in the Clinical Nutrition journal, overweight women who took green tea only dropped about 2.4 pounds (1kg) on average.

-Therefore, green tea or matcha are best used to complement your weight loss exercise program.
+Therefore, green tea or matcha are best used to complement your weight loss exercise program on top of improving your daily eating habits.

 To get the most benefit from green tea or matcha, you must know how to buy the best quality product.